barryclark/jekyll-now/_posts/2016-5-18-Oh-oh-oh-Data-No-OData.md

 I hope you know, otherwise, I am sure you can find more interesting things to waste your precious time on it.
 Like watching porn.
 By the way there is a bug-bounty program at Pornhub.
 And I can swear that I think there is a SQL Injection when uploading your homemade videos :)

 Let's go back to the main thread.
 Blowjo...
 Ah, shit... sorry I meant ASP.NET's WebApi OData seems to be a very powerful library, it works great.
 But when you start to model something more than a fancy simple sample you encounter the need to make a lot of code duplication to support multiple entities.
-And because we are "good boys" and "clean" programmers we don't like duplicated codes sections ghosting around in our codes.
+And because we are "good boys" and "clean" programmers we don't like duplicated code sections ghosting around in our codes.

-#### Let's us define what we mean when we say a duplicate?
+#### Let us define what we mean when we say a duplicate?

-For the WebAPI OData example we need to do the following:
+For the WebAPI OData example you need to do the following:
 * For each entity you must define a controller
 * For each controller you must define all CRUD operations
 * Not just define but also you must implement the CRUD functions